-- Make sure that you protect the property owner (and your stuff!) by keeping the vacation rental secured when you are away, just like you would at home.
+- Ensure you protect the owner (and your things!) by keeping the vacation home locked up while you are away, just like you would in your own home.

 When its Time to Leave

-- Once everything is out, perform a walk-through of the property to make certain no damage occurred during your remain.
-We suggest walking through with the property manager whenever feasible (this isn't always the case)..
-If the property manager is not available, make sure you take photos of the property to record its condition.
+- Once everything is out, perform a walk-through of the rental home to be certain no property damage occurred during your stay.
+We recommend walking through with the rental manager whenever you can (this may not be possible)..
+If the property manager is not available, make sure to take photos of the property to record its condition.